 "scrub typhus."
 YourDictionary, n.d.
 Web.
 15 October 2018. <http://www.yourdictionary.com/scrub-typhus>.

 scrub typhus. (n.d.).
 Retrieved October 15th, 2018, from http://www.yourdictionary.com/scrub-typhus

-An acute infectious disease common in Asia that is caused by the rickettsia Rickettsia tsutsugamushi transmitted by mites and that is characterized by sudden fever, painful swelling of the lymphatic glands, skin lesions, and skin rash.
-Also called Japanese river fever, tsutsugamushi disease .
+An acute infectious disease common in Asia that is caused by the mite-borne bacterium Orientia tsutsugamushi and is characterized by sudden fever, painful swelling of the lymph nodes, and sometimes skin lesions, including an eschar at the site of infection.
+Also called Japanese river fever .
+Also called tsutsugamushi disease .